tmenguy/ha-solcast-solar/README.md

 > If implementing a reduced API limit, plus a futher forced update at a different time of day (like midnight), then a 24-hour period of adjustment may be needed, which could possibly see API exhaustion reported even if the Solcast API usage count has not actually been exhausted.
 These errors will clear within 24 hours.

 ### Using an HA automation to poll for data
 If auto-update is not enabled then create a new automation (or automations) and set up your prefered trigger times to poll for new Solcast forecast data.
-Use the service `solcast_solar.update_forecasts`.
+Use the action `solcast_solar.update_forecasts`.
 Examples are provided, so alter these or create your own to fit your needs.

 <details><summary><i>Click here for the examples</i><p/></summary>